Divorce and Family Law

 Regardless of if you are in disagreement over one issue or every issue, you will be engaged in a contested divorce.
 This is often a complex case.
 They can last for years and can be very expensive.

-For most people, a contested divorce will be the fight of his/her life.
+For most people, this case will be the fight of his/her life.
 Literally, the determination of everything in your life from what property you own to what debts you owe, along with every right and entitlement regarding your children, if children are involved, will be decided in the case.

 - Family Law